nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 gpg --homedir ~/xroad-test --export INSTANCE/MEMBERCLASS/MEMBERCODE >INSTANCE-MEMBERCLASS-MEMBERCODE.pgp
 ```

 Copy the public key `INSTANCE-MEMBERCLASS-MEMBERCODE.pgp` to `encryption-keys-dir`, and rename it using a name provided by `/usr/share/xroad/scripts/keyname.sh` script (hex-encoded sha-256 digest of the member identifier).
+Ensure the file access rights are correct.
 See the steps below.

 ```
 # check that the key is valid and suitable for encryption (has a (sub)key with usage E):